jolcese/HexaLigths/readme.md

 # Notes
 * For local HTML/JS development, you can start a webserver on the data directory (i.e. `python3 -m http.server`) and create a `remote.json` file with these contents: `{"ip":"192.168.30.15"}`

-# Build new pattern
+# How to build a new pattern
 * Add PatternXXX.h
   * Implement void fXXX()
   * Implement String setXXXDelay(String value) and String getXXXDelay()
-* Add definitioon on Fileds.h
+* Add definition on Fields.h
+* Add function in PatternDefinition.h
 * Add include in HexaLigths.ino
-* Add function in PatternDefinition.h

 # To Do
 * HTML